waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Unresponsive UI:** If an input fails repeatedly (like the nickname screen), I must change my approach (e.g., selecting 'END') rather than repeating the same failed action.
 - **World Knowledge Graph:** I MUST use `manage_world_knowledge` to record every inter-map transition (warps, map edges) immediately after it occurs.
 - **Pathfinding:** Always use the `map_analyst` agent to verify a path before attempting to traverse it, especially in complex areas with ledges or potential dead ends.
 Jumping down ledges without a confirmed exit is a recipe for getting trapped.
+- **Puzzle Triggers:** A looping NPC dialogue might indicate an external trigger is needed.
+Interacting with all objects in a room (like the Strange Coins and Broken Computer in Mr. Pokémon's house) might not be enough; the trigger could be on a different map.

 ## Unverified Hypotheses
 - **Mom's Healing:** Can Mom heal my Pokémon?
 (Test next time in New Bark Town)
 - **Daily Events:** The FRUIT_TREE on Route 30 might provide a berry daily.
 (Check again later)
 - **Encounter Tables:** Do different patches of grass on the same route have different Pokémon encounters?
 - The Gentleman NPC at (3, 5) in Mr. Pokémon's house is Mr. Pokémon.
-- The object at (6, 4) in Mr. Pokémon's house is purely decorative.

 ## Future Plans & Strategy
 - **Primary Goal:** Defeat the Violet City Gym Leader and earn the Zephyr Badge.
 - **HM Moves:** 'CUT_TREE' and 'HEADBUTT_TREE' tiles are currently impassable but might be cleared with the respective HMs.

 ## Unsolved Puzzles
 - **Mr. Pokémon's House:** Gentleman at (3,5) is in a dialogue loop.
 Interacting with the Strange Coins (6,4) and Broken Computer (6,1) has no effect.
-All interactions within the house seem exhausted.
-Leaving to investigate Route 30 for a potential external trigger.
+All interactions within the house seem exhausted, suggesting an external trigger on Route 30 is needed.